Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 HIT-NOT® Proximity Detection (extremely dependable and precise)

-• Detection method: Relies exclusively on magnetic fields to detect objects
+• Detection method: Relies exclusively on magnetic fields to detect a pedestrian near heavy machinery.

-• Applications: Magnetic field generators attached to heavy machinery; personal alarm devices worn by pedestrians
+• Applications: Magnetic field generators attached to heavy machinery vehicle; personal alarm devices worn by pedestrians

 • Negatives: Needs to be correctly set up and configured